hege0110/academic-kickstart/content/project/_index.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
 image = ""
-caption = "POST HEADER CAPTION"
+caption = "PROJECT HEADER CAPTION"

+where does this text show up?
 +++